SkylineCommunications/dataminer-docs/connector-help/connector_help/Cisco_Monitor+.md

 ## About

-This driver retrieves the configuration of the device and polls the data for all valid components.
+This connector retrieves the configuration of the device and polls the data for all valid components.
 By default, this data is the Process Information, as well as any group that was implemented and contains data in the response.
 (Note: .NET Framework 4.5/4.6 is required).

 Implemented data 'groups':